oVirt/ovirt-site/source/develop/release-management/features/virt/tpm-device.md

 ## Security

 TPM device data is managed by swtpm and stored in the host file system (until the VM stops running there), in the Engine database and in exported VMs.
 TPM data can also be leaked in Engine and Vdsm logs.
 Whoever has access to those locations has access to the TPM data.
-This is necessary to provide the data to the currently running VM or on its next start.  libvirt provides an option to encrypt the data with a key, but the key still must be stored somewhere in Engine and in the domain XML, so it's more obfuscation rather than real security and it's currently not used by oVirt.
+This is necessary to provide the data to the currently running VM or on its next start.  libvirt provides an option to encrypt the data with a key, but the key still must be stored somewhere in Engine and in the domain XML, so it'd be more obfuscation rather than real security in the oVirt use cases and it's currently not used by oVirt.

 Availability of data stored in TPM shouldn't be critical.
 Its loss can cause operational problems such as a need to initialize and set up TPM data again, to audit the operating system after the TPM data is reset (lost) or perhaps even to reinstall the whole system but it shouldn't cause real data loss.
 When using bare metal, one can't rely on TPM data availability either because if the hardware stops working, the data is no longer accessible.
 If one uses for example a private key stored only in TPM to encrypt and decrypt file system encryption keys, then the risk of losing data stored in the file system without having proper backups is at least as big with hardware TPM as with virtual TPM.